GenericMappingTools/gmt/doc/rst/source/grdview.rst

     will make nodes with z = NaN transparent, using the colormasking feature in *PostScript* Level 3 (the PS device must support PS Level 3).
-For any of these choices, you may force a monochrome image by appending **g**.
-Colors are then converted to shades of gray using the (television) YIQ transformation.
+For any of these choices, you may force a monochrome image by appending the modifier **+m**.
+Colors are then converted to shades of gray using the (monochrome television) YIQ transformation.

 .. |Add_-R| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-R.rst_